-It was noted that Parish Council elections would take place in 2007 when many new Parish Councillors would be elected and there would be a need for formal training sessions at that time.
+It was noted that Borough and Parish Council elections would take place in 2007 when many new Councillors would be elected.
+There would be a need for formal training sessions at that time in addition to the usual induction awareness that is given to all new councillors.